 If your Disney Halloween adventures can’t be contained to dry land, you’re in luck because Disney Cruise Line offers the best Halloween party on the high seas!

 On select sailing dates in September and October, all four Disney ships transform into Halloween central with decorations, special parties, trick-or-treating and other activities.

 If you’ve never been on a Disney cruise, I can’t recommend them enough.
 And Halloween is a great time to check them out.

 Calvin decided this was the “Flynn Rider Jack-o-lantern”

 Mickey’s Mouse-Querade Party

 Not only will you have the opportunity to dress up with your family on Pirate Night (which is on all Disney cruises all year long), Halloween on the High Seas also adds a party where you can dress in Halloween costumes and trick-or-treat while your favorite characters appear in costume and do a fun show.

 Typically the Halloween party takes place outdoors on one of the upper decks, but in case of rain like when we sailed the party must go on!
 Of course Disney has a rain plan and the whole operation was moved indoors at the last minute.

 I don’t think my kids minded at all.
-They still got loads of candy and had a great time!
+They still got loads of candy at the trick or treat stations and had a great time!

 If you’re like me and love dressing up on Pirate night, I think Halloween on the High Seas is an awesome way to keep the costume fun going.
 And don’t worry if your kids aren’t with you.
 There’s a party just for adults to show off their awesome costumes as well!